huhu/js-search-extension/docs/content/_index.md

 The command system brings a handy set of useful and convenient commands to you.
 Each command starts with a **:** (colon), followed by the name, and function differently in individual.
 Those commands including but not limited to:

 - `:help` - Show the help messages.
+- `:css` - Show all CSS properties.
+- `:html` - Show all HTML tags.
+- `:event` - Show all DOM events.
-- `:history` - Show your local search history
+- `:history` - Show your local search history.

 # Miscellaneous